 Icicles mean heat loss from your roof:

 Icicles on a roof are caused by heat escaping, pure and simple.
-So many homes have them that we have grown accustomed to seeing them and think nothing of it, but they don't grow by themselves - they are cooked up by the heat leaving your house.
+So many homes have them that we have grown accustomed to seeing them and think nothing of it, but they don't grow by themselves - they are cooked up by the heat leaving your house - and ice in a roof, known as ice damming, is problematic and should be fixed.
 An airtight and well-insulated building envelope will have no icicles whatsoever.

 Solutions: Have a look in your attic to see if it is properly vented and if there is enough insulation.
 Add attic vents if to remove moisture, and additional insulation.
 This can be done by hauling batts up there yourself, or blowing loose cellulose insulation over the entire surface of an attic, taking care not to block your venting.
 Below are a few more pages about things to look for as winter sets in and how to make the necessary repairs.